basementdwellers69/node.js-PA7/README.md

 ## TODO:
 - [ ] Create logic to create polygon mesh with list of vertex coordinates.
-- [ ] Implement V.0.1.1 features to main.
+- [ ] Implement V.0.1.3 features to main.
 - [ ] create function to save mesh.
 - [ ] create function to rotate by the camera, not the mesh (unnecessary, maybe ?).
-- [ ] rotate by z axis. the current implementation is 2 axis.
+- [x] rotate by z axis. the current implementation is 2 axis.
-- [ ] implement back face culling.
+- [x] implement back face culling.

 ## CHANGELOG
+- v.0.1.3 - added z rotation, backface culling, and fix some bugs (10/24/20-3.16 AM)
+  * z rotation by using "q" and "e" key press. (just like we discussed before).
+  * added backface culling feature with a toggle button in the menu.
+  * fixing the bugs on models.js and cube.json due to the added backface culling features.

 - EXPERIMENTAL FEATURES - mouse click to change polygon points (10/22/20-10.21 AM)
   * hover to choose which polygon to control.
   * click on the polygon point to choose which point to control.